World Greatest Stretch

 Cutting the range of motion short on the World Greatest Stretch means your Hip flexors never reaches full stretch or full contraction.
 Research shows full range of motion produces significantly more muscle growth than partial reps at the same load.

-Skipping hamstring component.
+Skipping the hamstring stretch component.

 Rotational exercises like the World Greatest Stretch generate force through your midsection.
 This mistake leaks power and can strain your Hip flexors.
 Move deliberately and own every inch of the rotation.